VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Structured Task Design

-The third axis assesses visual robustness using a cumulative hierarchy of visual perturbations.
+The third axis serves as a visual grounding probe to expose overfitting to specific pixel distributions, using a cumulative hierarchy of visual perturbations.
 Each level adds a new visual challenge to the previous ones, progressing from natural variations to severe, deliberate degradations.

-\paragraph{A Cumulative Hierarchy of Visual Difficulty.} We define five distinct visual levels.
-This structure allows for a clear diagnosis of a model's breaking point.
+\textbf{A Cumulative Hierarchy of Visual Difficulty.~} We define five visual levels designed to map onto Sim-to-Real techniques and common visual shortcuts in neural networks.
+This hierarchical structure allows for a diagnosis of a model's failure boundary.